yosi-dediashvili/EasyConfig/README.md

 ### Adding new configuration items:

-Adding Option to the config is performed as followed:
+Adding Option to the configuration is performed as followed:

 ```python
 conf.SomeSection += EasyConfig.Option("new_list_option", [1, 2, 3])